Prakshi10/prakshi-devops-challenge/README.md

    docker build -t simpletimeservice . docker run -d -p 5000:5000 simpletimeservice
     ```
-3. # you can pull the image from dockerhub and run the container:
-      ```bash
-      docker pull  prakshigarg/simpletimeservice:latest
-      docker run -d -p 5000:5000 simpletimeservice

-     ```
-4. # Access the application
+3. # Access the application
    Visit http://localhost:5000/ to see the current timestamp and your IP address in JSON format.